dtarakanova/dtarakanova/README.md

 ## Introduction
 Hi, my name is Daria, based in Moscow (Russia).
-❗I'm Java student seeking for entry-level position in Software Development.
+❗I'm Java student seeking for entry-level position in Software Development.❗

 Now working in the advertising industry (knowledge of spheres: FMCG, automobile, fashion).